-After your event is fully modelled in Dynamics 365, you're ready to start promoting it.
+After your event is fully modelled in Dynamics 365 Marketing, you're ready to start promoting it.
 The system provides many tools to help you do this.

 Invite contacts to your events

 - Create a marketing email message that includes an event element in its design.
 The event element creates a call-to-action button in your message that takes message recipients directly to your event website.
-More information: Prepare marketing email messages and Event elements.
+More information: Email marketing overview and Event elements.

 - Set up a customer journey that sends your marketing email message to all the relevant contacts, registers message interactions, and reacts to event registrations.
 More information: Use customer journeys to create automated campaigns.